barreraalexander/promostandards/README.md

 2. create virtual enviroment with the command `python -m venv promo_venv` (note i had to create an alias from python3 to python)

-[NOTE: need to update pip: `python -m pip install --upgrade pip`]
+3. update pip `python -m pip install --upgrade pip`

-3. source the new virutal environment `source promo_venv/bin/activate` - should be indicated in your terminal path
+4. source the new virutal environment `source promo_venv/bin/activate` - should be indicated in your terminal path

-4. install requirements with the command `pip install -r requirements.txt`
+5. install requirements with the command `pip install -r requirements.txt`

-5. run the application with the command `python run.py`
+6. run the application with the command `python run.py`

-6. deactivate a virtaul environment `deactivate`
+7. ctrl+c to stop the app, and deactivate environment with `deactivate`

 <------------------------------------------------------>